Tomochic Rebellion: Aftermath

 The Tomochic Rebellion became a thorn in the side of the Porfirio regime.
 The altercation with federal forces resulted in the deaths of 300 male townsfolk and numerous women and children.
 The women and children who survived the siege totalled 40 and 70 respectively.
 Foreign media outlets portrayed the rebellion as a deepest revolution against the Mexican government.
 Local newspapers such as El Monitor Republicano demanded an investigation into the actions of the government and El Tiempo stated that extermination was not permitted by a civilised country.
 Newspapers in the United States heralded the tomochitecos as defenders of a new alamo, fighting for their liberty against a repressive regime.
-Teresa Urerra was sent into exile by the Diaz government even though she denied her political involvement in the rebellion.
+Teresa Urrea was sent into exile by the Diaz government even though she denied her political involvement in the rebellion.
 The Mexican Revolution of 1910 was just around the corner, making Tomochic an important precursor to the eventual overthrow of Diaz and the installation of Francisco Madero as president.